syncfusion-content/javascript-docs/js/PivotGrid/Hyperlink.md

 # Hyperlink

 The PivotGrid control supports **Hyperlink** option to link data for any individual cell.
-[Hyperlinks](/js/api/ejPivotGrid#hyperlinksettingsspan-classtype-signature-type-objectobjectspan) are enabled individually for value, row, column, and summary cells by setting the **corresponding** property to **‘True’.** After enabling the property, the specified cells display **Hyperlink** on hovering.
-The name of the event to be triggered is passed to the **corresponding event** property.
-On clicking the cells, the passed event is triggered and the information of the cell is carried through a parameter.
+[Hyperlinks](/js/api/ejPivotGrid#hyperlinksettingsspan-classtype-signature-type-objectobjectspan) are enabled individually for value, row, column, and summary cells.
+After enabling the property, the specified cells display Hyperlink on hovering.

-The following code example demonstrates how to create the **PivotGrid** control using **Hyperlink** support.
+The following code example demonstrates how to create a PivotGrid with hyperlink enabled cells.

 {% highlight js %}
 $(function() {